AI Applications: an Overview of 8 Emerging Artificial Intelligence Use Cases

 6. Automating Underwriting through AI

 Underwriting is a manual process that includes a variety of repetitive tasks, which, by default, means it has the potential to be automated with artificial intelligence.
 The modern insurance customer is not going to wait for application approval but instead will go to a different insurance company.
 So instead of wasting underwriting resources on rubber-stamping generic applications, AI should be used to identify policies that can be automatically accepted or, on the contrary, require an underwriter’s review.
-And many insurers are already betting on AI applications to disrupt their legacy approaches to policy management and pricing.
+And many insurers are already betting on digital AI applications to disrupt their legacy approaches to policy management and pricing.

 In healthcare, AI is expected to completely automate the underwriting processes for 60% of applications in the near future35.
 The accuracy of these AI systems got to the point where insurers are issuing policies to traditionally risky and uninsured customer categories, like people with chronic diseases and non-citizens.